Faulconbridge railway station

 Faulconbridge railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Faulconbridge opening on 15 March 1877.

 History

 In April 2021, the station was upgraded and received two new lifts and platform tactiles.

 Platforms and services

 Faulconbridge has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.